Nov 23 – Memorial for St. Clement I, pope, martyr; Memorial for St. Columban, abbot

 At middle age, Columban felt a calling to missionary life.
 With 12 companions, he travelled to Scotland, England, and then to France in 585.
 The area, though nominally Christian, had fallen far from the faith, but were ready for missionaries, and they had some success.
-They were warmly greeted at the court of Gontram, and the king of Burgundy invited the band to stay.
+They were warmly greeted at the court of Gontram, and king of Burgundy invited the band to stay.
 They chose the half-ruined Roman fortress of Annegray in the Vosges Mountains for their new home with Columban as their abbot.

 The simple lives and obvious holiness of the group drew disciples to join them, and the sick to be healed by their prayers.
 Columban, to find solitude for prayer, often lived for long periods in a cave seven miles from the monastery, using a messenger to stay in touch with his brothers.
 When the number of new monks overcrowded the old fortress, King Gontram gave them the old castle of Luxeuil to found a new house in 590.
 Soon after, a third house was founded at Fontaines.
-Columban served as master of them all, and wrote a Rule for them; it incorporated many Celtic practices, and was approved by the Council of Macon in 627, but was superseded by the Benedictine.
+Columban served as master of them all, and wrote a Rule for them; it incorporated many Celtic practices, was approved by the Council of Macon in 627, but was superseded by the Benedictine.

 Problems arose early in the 7th century.
 Many Frankish bishops objected to a foreign missionary with so much influence, to the Celtic practices he brought, especially those related to Easter, and his independence from them.
-In 602, he was summoned to appear before them for judgment; instead of appearing, he sent a letter advising them to hold more synods, and to concern themselves with more important things than which rite he used to celebrate Easter.
-The dispute over Easter continued for years, with Columban appealing to multiple popes for help, but was only settled when Columban abandoned the Celtic calendar when he moved to Italy.
+In 602, he was summoned to appear before them for judgement; instead of appearing, he sent a letter advising them to hold more synods, and to concern themselves with more important things than which rite he used to celebrate Easter.
+The dispute over Easter continued to years, with Columban appealing to multiple popes for help, but was only settled when Columban abandoned the Celtic calendar when he moved to Italy.

-In addition to his problems with the bishops, Columban spoke out against vice and corruption in the royal household and court, which was in the midst of a series of complex power grabs.
+In addition to his problems with the bishops, Columban spoke out against vice and corruption in the royal household and court which was in the midst of a series of complex power grabs.
 Brunehault stirred up the bishops and nobility against the abbot; Thierry ordered him to conform to the local ways, and shut up.
 Columban refused, and was briefly imprisoned at Besancon, but he escaped and returned to Luxeuil.
 Thierry and Brunehault sent an armed force to force him and his foreign monks back to Ireland.
 As soon as his ship set sail, a storm drove them back to shore; the captain took it as a sign, and set the monks free.

 They made their way to King Clothaire at Soissons, Neustria and then the court of King Theodebert of Austrasia in 611.
 He travelled to Metz, France, then Mainz, Germany, Suevi, Alamanni, and finally Lake Zurich.
 Their evangelisation work there was unsuccessful, and the group passed on to Arbon, then Bregenz, and then Lake Constance.
-St. Gall, who knew the local language best, took the lead in this region; many were converted to the faith, and the group founded a new monastery as their home and base.
+St. Gall, who knew the local language best, took the lead in this region; may were converted to the faith, and the group founded a new monastery as their home and base.

 However, a year later, political upheaval caused Columban to cross the Alps into Italy, arriving in Milan in 612.
 The Christian royal family treated him well, and he preached and wrote against Arianism and Nestorianism.
 In gratitude, the Lombard king gave him a tract of land call Bobbio between Milan and Genoa in Italy.
 There he rebuilt a half-ruined church of St. Peter, and around it he founded an abbey that was to be the source for evangelisation throughout northern Italy for centuries to come.